CXwudi/personal-blog-source/content/posts/2024/my-zsh-setup/index.en.md

 fi
 ```

+> Feel free to leave a comment below if you have a better solution for setting Zsh as the default shell in Windows Git Bash.

-## Step 7: Bootstrapping Powerlevel10k
+## Step 7: Running Powerlevel10k Configuration Wizard

 After you have set Zsh as the default shell, starting a new terminal session will immediately bring you to the Powerlevel10k configuration wizard.
 You can also run `p10k configure` at any time to run the wizard again.
 The wizard will guide you through the process of configuring Powerlevel10k to your liking.

-{{< figure src="power10k-configuration-wizard.gif" caption="Screen recording of the Powerlevel10k Configuration Wizard (from the official GitHub repo)" alt="Image Alt Text" >}}
+{{< figure src="power10k-configuration-wizard.gif" caption="Screen recording of the Powerlevel10k Configuration Wizard (from the official GitHub repo)">}}

 Going through the wizard can be time-consuming.
-So here, I have prepared a snippet of answers that you can use to quickly configure Powerlevel10k.
-Just copy and paste it when you have just started the `p10k configure` wizard:
+So here, I have prepared a snippet of answers that you can use to quickly configure Powerlevel10k to be like the style shown in the GIF above.
+Just copy and paste it after you have just started the `p10k configure` wizard:

 ```bash
 y